Event List

 Guest of Honour

-Mr FONG Hok Shing, Michael, JP, Director of Civil Engineering and Development, Civil Engineering and Development Department
+Mr MA Hon Ngai, Harry, JP, Acting Director of Civil Engineering and Development, Civil Engineering and Development Department

 Speakers & Topics